eliisapal/eliisapal/README.md

 ## Hi there 👋

-I am Eliisa Palviainen a 2nd year ICT student at LAB University of Applied sciences.
+I am Eliisa Palviainen a 2nd year ICT student at LAB University of Applied Sciences.